MakeSchool-Tutorials/SA-2015-Apps-Additional-Resources/P6-Mixpanel/content.md

 #Setting up Mixpanel

 > [action]
 > Now we can finally use Mixpanel.
+Open _AppDelegate.swift_ and add this import to the top:
+>
+>       import Mixpanel
+>
-Open _AppDelegate.swift_ and add the following to the `application` method so that it gets run after the app is launched.
+> Now add the following to the `application` method so that it gets run after the app is launched.
 >
 >        Mixpanel.sharedInstanceWithToken(YOUR_TOKEN_HERE)
 >        let mixpanel: Mixpanel = Mixpanel.sharedInstance()